nicolabalzano/SecureDroneComunication/README.md

     keyfile /path/to/your/server.key
     require_certificate true
     tls_version tlsv1.2

+    # for no-tls connection demostration, please deleted it if you use it on your drone
+    listener 1883
+    allow_anonymous true
     ```
 *   Ensure the certificate paths defined in `drone_mqtt.py` and `ground_station.py` (constants `CERT_CA`, `CERT_FILE`, `KEY_FILE`) point to the correct client certificate files.
 The current default paths are `/etc/mosquitto/...`.